toledo60/pyLHD/README.md

 Other functionality includes:

 - `adjust_range`: Adjust the range of a design to [min,max]
+- `distance_matrix`: Calculates the distance matrix  (row pairwise) from a specified distance measure
 - `exchange`: Exchange two random elements from a specified column or row in a matrix
 - `OA2LHD`: Convert an orthogonal array (OA) into a Latin hypercube design (LHD)
 - `scale`: scales the values of the points to values within [0,1].
 Includes ability to apply Rosenblatt transformation as well.